TWChennai/geeknight/content/static/README.md

 An open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development

+## Quick Start

+From the GitHub page, navigate to `content` folder and create/edit a `yyyy-mm.html` file.
+See [content/example.html](content/example.html) for possible parameters.

-# Development
+## Development

-Using [nanoc](//nanoc.ws) for static site generation.
+We're using [nanoc](//nanoc.ws) for static site generation.
 Jekyll/Octopress are hard-coded for blogging, while Nanoc is much simpler, doesn't take any assumptions and allows to build whatever type of content (not just blogs).

-To start developing,
+* Make sure you have RVM installed

-* Clone this repository
+* Clone this repo
-* Forget about whatever present in the root folder
-* Worry only about the `generator` folder
-* `cd generator` and do `bundle install`.
-You'll need RVM + Ruby 2.0
-* Make changes (see below folder structure).
-Mostly you'll be dealing with `generator/content`
+* Run `bundle install`
 * Run `nanoc` to compile the website
 * Run `nanoc view` to start a server and browse to `localhost:3000`

 For ease, there is a Guardfile.
 You can run `bundle exec guard`, it will keep watching for changes and re-compile the site whenever any file is changed.

-# Folders of interest

-* `generator` - this is the main source code, rest are all generated source code that can be ignored
+## Deployment

+Commit changes to master dir (including `/docs` dir) and push

+# Folder Structure

-* `generator/assets` - contains all assets
+* `assets` - contains all assets
-* `generator/assets/app.sass` - contains the main stylesheet
+* `assets/app.sass` - contains the main stylesheet
-* `generator/assets/img/speakers` - contains speaker images
+* `assets/img/speakers` - contains speaker images
-* `generator/content` - content for each geek night
+* `content` - content for each geek night
-* `generator/layouts` - layouts for default and archive versions
+* `layouts` - layouts for default and archive versions
-* `generator/Rules` - routing rules
+* `Rules` - routing rules
+* `docs` - folder containing the generated site

 # Front-End Development

-* Pure HTML/CSS/Javascript website.
-No JQuery.
+* Pure HTML/CSS/Jquery.